 Terms & Conditions

 The decision on who to include as an author should be discussed and agreed upon prior to the initial submission.
+For guidelines regarding authorship, please see the ARVO Publications Ethics Statement.
 The full name of each author should be listed in the order of importance of their contribution to the study.
 If at any time during the peer review process there is a change to the authorship listing, then authors must download and complete a Change of Authorship form.
 When removing an author, only the author being removed can make this request and they should also submit a signed letter requesting removal along with this form.
 Authorship removal requests made by the corresponding author, or other coauthors on the manuscript, are not acceptable.

 Copyright and Ethics